TheDeanLab/CI2023/README.md

-# Nanocourse Title: Introduction to Python Software Development on GitHub
+# Introduction to Python Software Development on GitHub

-**Credit Hours:** 1

 ## Course Description